Silvana López Moreira

-Silvana López Moreira Bó (born 31 January 1974) is the current First Lady of Paraguay since 15 August 2018, due to her marriage to President Mario Abdo Benítez.
+Silvana López Moreira Bó (born 31 January 1974) is a former First Lady of Paraguay, from 15 August 2018 to 15 August 2023, due to her marriage to President Mario Abdo Benítez.
 With López Moreira, the office of First Lady was reopened in Paraguay after a vacant period, since the previous President, Horacio Cartes, ordered its closure due to being divorced.

 Personal life

 Silvana López Moreira comes from a wealthy family, daughter of Néstor López Moreira and Rossana Bó.
 López Moreira's maternal grandfather is businessman Nicolás Bó, who amassed his fortune during the regime of the late Paraguayan dictator Alfredo Stroessner, and owned media companies and various other businesses.
 López Moreira's first cousin, model Gabriela Bó, had a brief marriage with Mexican singer Cristian Castro.

 López Moreira's first marriage was to wealthy cattle rancher José Félix Ugarte (circa 1990s), with whom she had three children, two sons and a daughter.
 In 2007, she married politician and later President of Paraguay Mario Abdo Benítez.
 He was her teenage sweetheart when both attended the San Andrés High School in Asunción.
 They have a son.

 López Moreira had a sister who, alongside her husband and their three children, died in the 2021 Surfside condominium collapse.